South Gloucestershire Council

 Sarah Weld is the Director of Public Health (DPH) for South Gloucestershire Council.
 She trained in the South West and worked in South Gloucestershire Council as a Consultant and Deputy Director before becoming DPH in 2022.
 Sarah is passionate about public health and social justice and has a particular interest in health care public health and health improvement.
 She is a Visiting Professor, Centre for Public Health and Wellbeing, UWE Bristol, and Honorary Senior Lecturer to the University of Bristol.

 Lynn Gibbons is specialty tutor and has been at South Gloucestershire Council since her CCT in 2017.
 A marine scientist by background, Lynn worked in sustainable development and sustainable health before Public Health training (in the West Midlands).
-Her portfolio includes mental health; inequalities and the wider determinants of health; prevention and the built environment and climate change.
+Her portfolio includes children and young people (including CYP mental health), poverty and financial security and the wider determinants of health.
+She is the Specialty Tutor for South Gloucestershire.

-Gemma Morgan has been a consultant in South Glos Council since CCT in 2018, having undertaken clinical academic public health training locally, including completing a PhD through an NIHR Fellowship.
+Gemma Morgan (on maternity leave until Sept 2025) has been a consultant in South Glos Council since CCT in 2018, having undertaken clinical academic public health training locally, including completing a PhD through an NIHR Fellowship.
 Gemma is a medical doctor and holds the public health portfolios of health protection and emergency planning; evidence, intelligence, and population health; and academic public health.

 What do Registrars Think of South Gloucestershire?